Statistical Component Separation for Targeted Signal Recovery in Noisy Mixtures: Statistical Component Separation and Image Denoising

-\paragraph{Results.} We conduct the same experiment as in Sect.~\ref{sec:wph_exp} in this setting focusing on our ImageNet image.
-We show in Fig.~\ref{fig:vgg_imagenet_images} examples of resulting images before and after denoising, and we show in Fig.~\ref{fig:vgg_imagenet_dvgg} the root-mean-square error on the coefficients of the representation $\phi$ as a function of $\sigma$.
+\paragraph{Results.} We conduct the same experiment as in Sect.~\ref{sec:wph_exp} in this setting focusing on randomly selected ImageNet images.
+We show in Fig.~\ref{fig:vgg_imagenet_images} examples of resulting images before and after denoising, and we show in Fig.~\ref{fig:vgg_imagenet_dvgg} the root-mean-square error on the coefficients of the representation $\phi$ as a function of $\sigma$ (mean and standard deviation computed across 50 randomly selected test images).
 While Fig.~\ref{fig:vgg_imagenet_dvgg} indicates that our method significantly reduces the impact of the noise on the representation $\phi$, we see in Fig.~\ref{fig:vgg_imagenet_images} that it performs poorly as a regular denoiser in comparison to BM3D.
 This is an interesting result, as it shows that the representation $\phi$ we have built here is not as well suited for image denoising as the WPH representation was.
 Given the fact that VGG networks were trained for a classification problem, it is likely that their feature maps are partly robust to the noise in the input.
 A spectral analysis of the denoised maps further shows that there remains a significant amount of noise in the small scales, suggesting that the feature maps are weakly impacted by the noise at small scales.